stefanhaustein/jSWT/README.md

 # jSWT

-Stab at a pure Java variant of SWT with Android and AWT bidnings.
+Stab at a pure Java subset of SWT with Android and AWT bidnings.
 Not really useful yet.